CloudEngineHub/fprime/docs/documentation/user-manual/overview/development-practice.md

 The `fprime-util new --component` uses the built-in cookiecutter template by default, but users can substitute their own component template by using the component_cookiecutter field of the settings.ini file.
-To learn more, see [Creating and Using a Cookiecutter Template](cookiecutter.md).
+To learn more, see the [Cookiecutter Documentation](https://cookiecutter.readthedocs.io/en/latest/index.html).

 ### Component Implementation